yaradal/booking-backend-challenge/README.md

 ### Refactoring the code into layers

-Following the standard REST API architecture, I rearranged code into controller (for request handling), services(for business logic) and repository (for data access).
+I rearranged code into controller (for request handling), services (for business logic) and repository (for data access), because the code started to be hard to read.

 ### New feature added for extending booking

-While this feature could be implemented in different ways, I chose to update the existing record.
-Since we cannot have the same guest book the same unit multiple times, this makes sure we can still enforce this rule (we might consider changing that in the future).
+For the booking extension feature, I considered two main options.

+- Creating a new booking for the extension:

+This would allow reusing the same booking route, and conceptually, an extension could be treated as a new booking (especially since it may trigger a new payment).
+However, this approach would go against a rule from the initial requirements: a guest cannot book the same unit more than once.

+- Updating the existing booking record:

+This approach requires creating a separate route specifically for handling extensions.
+While it means we can no longer treat an extension as a separate booking, it preserves the uniqueness constraint and ensures the rule remains enforceable.
+This is the approach I've chosen for now, but this decision can be revisited in the future if our business logic evolves.

+## TODOs

+- A nice thing to do next would be to add proper validation to the controller to make sure everything that we're allowing is allowed.
+For example, check the booking unit exists, validate non-empty strings on name, unit, date validations, number of nights is a positive number...

+- Dockerize the app for production.